kkarapiperis/kkarapiperis.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate at the [Mechanical and Civil Engineering](https://http://mce.caltech.edu/) Department at Caltech.
+I am a PhD candidate in the [Mechanical and Civil Engineering](https://http://mce.caltech.edu/) Department at Caltech.
 My research focuses on data-driven, multiscale and complex-systems modeling of granular materials.

 <!-- Research group: [Complex Systems Modeling](https://http://cosymo.caltech.edu/) -->